AdityaLab/MM-TSFlib/README.md

 2. Prepare Data.
 Our dataset is [Time-MMD](https://github.com/AdityaLab/Time-MMD/) dataset.
 We provide preprocessed data in the ./data folder to accelerate training, particularly simplifying the text matching process.

 2. Prepare for ClosedSource LLM.
 Our framework is already capable of integrating closed-source LLMs.
 To save costs, you should first use closed-source LLMs, such as GPT-3.5, to generate text-based predictions.
 We have provided specific preprocessing methods in the [[document/file](https://github.com/AdityaLab/MM-TSFlib/tree/main/data/DataPre_ClosedSourceLLM)].
+We have also provided preprocessed data that can be directly used in `./data/`

 3. Prepare for open-source LLMs.
 Our framework currently supports models such as LLAMA2, LLAMA3, GPT2, BERT, GPT2M, GPT2L, and GPT2XL, all available on Hugging Face.
 Please ensure you have your own Hugging Face token ready.